Verizon expands rollout of in-home 5G and LTE internet services - News Break

 Verizon expands rollout of in-home 5G and LTE internet services

 Verizon has announced an expanded rollout of its LTE and 5G home internet service alongside a new upgradable home router.
 "With the expansion of LTE Home Internet and 5G Home Internet to more and more customers across the country, the options for fast, reliable internet have never been better.
 We continue to lead the industry by expanding broadband options for our customers.
-And with the new Verizon Internet Gateway device, our customers will have a head start to take advantage of a new era of experiences in the comfort of their home," said Verizon CRO Frank Boulben.forums.appleinsider.com
+And with the new Verizon Internet Gateway device, our customers will have a head start to take advantage of a new era of experiences in the comfort of their home," said Verizon CRO Frank Boulben. — Verizon has slowly been rolling out in-home 5G internet services to more cities and has now added an additional seven regions, which can be seen below.appleinsider.com

 Comments / 0